Suzanna-Linn/slua/docs/moving-datatypes.md

 - Primitive types (boolean, number, vector and nil) have their value in the TValue.
 - Reference types (string, table, function, thread, buffer and userdata) have a pointer to the heap.

-SLua vector is derived from Luau vector and is a primitive type.
+- SLua vector is derived from Luau vector and is a primitive type.
-SLua quaternion, uuid and integer are derived from userdata and are reference types.
+- SLua quaternion and uuid are derived from userdata and are reference types.
+  - rotation is an alternative name for quaternion, internally there is only the type quaternion.
+- SLua integer is derived from the internal type "light userdata" that stores the data in the TValue like the primitive types.
+  - "light userdata" returns "userdata" as type.

 The format of the TValue is:
 - 8 bytes : value (for primitive types) or pointer (for reference types)